JingyuCui639/SER-2026-Workshop-Measurement-Error-Models-in-Action/README.md

 #### 4. Run `Regression Calibration demo.Rmd` in **RStudio**

 In the demonstration, we will install the R package `RegCalib` from [GitHub repository](https://github.com/JingyuCui639/RegCalib).
-This package contains functions for implementing the deattenuation factor approach and the substitution approach to correct for measurement error.
+This package contains functions for implementing the deattenuation factor approach `RegCalibDF()` and the substitution approach `RegCalibSub()` to correct for measurement error.
 The PDF manual can be found here: [PDF manual](https://github.com/JingyuCui639/RegCalib/blob/main/docs/RegCalib_0.1.0.pdf).

 ---